utkarsh2299/Context_Aware_Hindi_ASR_Enhancement/README.md

 # Context_Aware_Hindi_ASR_Enhancement
-Some project work I did during my ms tenure.
+Some project work I did during my ms tenure to improve Hindi ASR output by finetuning Whisper small which was trained on several lakhs of hours of data.
+And passing it through GPT-3.5 Turbo LLM for improving transcription further.

 • Fine-tuned Whisper on a small Hindi dataset to improve speech-to-text accuracy.